 (2) "Commission" means commission as defined by KRS 95A.210(1).

-(3) "Death in the line of duty" means death which occurs as a direct result of an act or acts in the performance of duty as described in these administrative regulations and shall include death which results from a heart or circulatory malfunction which is treated within forty-eight (48) hours after participation in the performance of these duties or as the result of illness, sickness or injury caused by the performance of these duties which result in death within twelve (12) months of the activities as described elsewhere in these administrative regulations providing death is not caused by suicide or self-inflicted injury.
+(3) "Death in the line of duty" means death that occurs as a direct result of an act or acts in the "performance of duty" as defined in subsection (6) of this section and includes death that results from a heart or circulatory malfunction that is treated within forty-eight (48) hours after participation in the performance of these duties or as the result of illness, cancer as established in KRS 61.315(10), or other sickness or injury caused by the performance of these duties that result in death within twelve (12) months of the activities as established in this administrative regulation, if death is not caused by suicide or self-inflicted injury.

-(6) "Heart or circulatory malfunction" means myocardial infarction, angina pectoris, coronary thrombosis, cardiac arrest or a cerebral vascular accident which the symptoms of such malfunction are first medically treated within forty-eight (48) hours after participation in the performance of the duties of a paid firefighter as described in these administrative regulations.
+(5) "Heart or circulatory malfunction" means myocardial infarction, angina pectoris, coronary thrombosis, cardiac arrest or a cerebral vascular accident that the symptoms are first medically treated within forty-eight (48) hours after participation in the performance of the duties of a paid firefighter as established in subsection (6) of this section.

-(7) "Performance of duty" means a firefighter acting in the performance of his duties when engaged in the following activities if the activities are performed at the direction or with the knowledge of an officer of the fire department or when immediate action is required at the scene of an emergency not involving his department or other emergency organization:
+(6) "Performance of duty" means a firefighter acting in the performance of his or her duties while engaged in the following activities if the activities are performed at the direction or with the knowledge of an officer of the fire department or if immediate action is required at the scene of an emergency not involving his department or other emergency organization:

 (b) Fire drills or other related training;